nevoit/Siamese-Neural-Networks-for-One-shot-Image-Recognition/README.md

 Please note the that report needs to reflect your decision-making process throughout the assignment.
 Please include all relevant information.

-- Please note that your work will not be evaluated solely on performance, but also on additional elements such as code correctness and documentation, a complete and clear documentation of your experimental process, analysis of your results and breadth and originality (where applicable).
+- Please note that your work will not be evaluated solely on performance, but also on additional elements such as code correctness and documentation, complete and clear documentation of your experimental process, analysis of your results and breadth and originality (where applicable).

 ![Figure 1 - Siamese network for facial recognition](https://github.com/nevoit/Siamese-Neural-Networks-for-One-shot-Image-Recognition/blob/master/figures/figure%201%20explanation.png?raw=true "Figure 1 - Siamese network for facial recognition")
 Figure 1 - Siamese network for facial recognition